Otodus angustidens: Taxonomy

-In 2001, a discovery of the best preserved Carcharocles angustidens specimen to date by two scientists, Michael D. Gottfried and Ewan Fordyce, has been presented by the team as evidence for close morphological ties with the extant great white shark, and the team argued that Carcharocles angustidens, along with all other related megatooth sharks, including Carcharocles megalodon, should be assigned to Carcharodon as was done before by Louis Agassiz., although this is not internationally accepted by the scientific community.
+In 2001, a discovery of the best preserved Otodus angustidens specimen to date by two scientists, Michael D. Gottfried and Ewan Fordyce, has been presented by the team as evidence for close morphological ties with the extant great white shark, and the team argued that Otodus angustidens, along with all other related megatooth sharks, including Otodus megalodon, should be assigned to Carcharodon as was done before by Louis Agassiz., although this is not internationally accepted by the scientific community.

 A more recent study of the taxonomic relationships of the related Megalolamna demonstrates the possibility that Otodus needs to include the species sometimes assigned to Carcharocles (i.e., the megatoothed lineage, including megalodon) in order to be monophyletic.

 Size estimation

 Like other known megatooth sharks, the fossils of O. angustidens indicate that it was considerably larger than the extant great white shark, with the largest individuals possibly measuring up to 11–12 m long.
 A well preserved specimen from New Zealand is estimated at 9.3 m in length.
 This specimen had teeth measuring up to 9.87 cm in diagonal length, and vertebral centra around 1.10 cm in diameter.
 Smaller individuals were about 6–6.6 m long, still larger than the average extant great white shark.